Djarahh/RushHour/README.md

 Team: Gargamel and the Smurfs

-Yara Djaidoen
++ Yara Djaidoen

-Stan Helsloot
++ Stan Helsloot

-Tula Kaptein
++ Tula Kaptein

 ## Acknowledgments

+We would like to thank:

++ Quinten van der Post for being our tech assistant and helping us through all of our struggles
++ Minor Programmeren for making it possible to learn so much of programming in such a short time
++ The world wide web for providing us with code, how to's and error solutions